fmauger1/QMol-grid/README.md

 In our example, the TDDFT object is created with:
 - The first pair of arguments specifies that the integration should start at time t=0 and end at t=100 a.u.
 The step of 10 a.u., is unrelated to the propagation time step and instead specifies the time intervals to use in progress display.
 - The second pair of arguments specifies the (fixed) time step for the propagation.
-- The third pair of arguments indicates that the one-body density should be saved periodically, with the period specified by the fourth pair of arguments, i.e., every 1 a.u. in our case.
+- The third pair of arguments indicates that the one-body density should be saved periodically, with the period specified by the fourth pair of arguments, _i.e._, every 1 a.u. in our case.

 Then, we launch the TDDFT integration with
 ```Matlab